darrylcousins/cousinsd.net/src/sources/md/boxes.md

 development domains: the front end and the back end.
 In the case of [BoxesApp](https://boxesapp.nz") the front end has two parts, that for the customer can be seen in the screenshot above, and another is needed for administration of the boxes.
-For the back end a database and a webserver are required, webhooks need to be registered to collect orders from the store, emails will need to be sent, etc.
+For the back end a database and a web server are required, webhooks need to be registered to collect orders from the store, emails will need to be sent, etc.